rubiin/init.lua/README.md

-# 💤 My neo vim config
+# 💤 My neovim config

-This was bound to happen.
+Based on LazyVim as a starter.
+The one based on lunarvim can be found at my dotfiles repo but I wanted more barebones and minimal as a result of which this repo was born which was sooner or later bound to happen

 # init.lua/